ntsonnenberg/ntsonnenberg/README.md

 # Hello Fellow Citizens

-## I'm Nathan Sonnenberg, I'm currently pursuing a Bachelor's of Information Systems at Brigham Young University
+## I'm Nathan Sonnenberg, I'm currently pursuing a Master of Information Systems Management degree at Brigham Young University

-### I'm interesting in specializing in either application development, data analytics, or cybersecurity
+### I'm interesting in specializing IT security consulting

 ### I mostly have experience working in Django and ASP.NET Core MVC frameworks.